Everyone is required to have health insurance. This means:

 You can use the exemptions tool on HealthCare.gov to find out if you qualify for a penalty exemption.

-If you're applying for an exemption based on: being uninsured for less than 3 months, coverage being unaffordable, membership in a federally-recognized tribe or eligibility for services through an Indian care provider, membership in a health care sharing ministry, being incarcerated, or not being lawfully present in the U.S., you can claim your exemption when you fill out your federal tax return using the Express1040 software.
+If you're applying for an exemption based on: being uninsured for less than 3 months, coverage being unaffordable, membership in a federally-recognized tribe or eligibility for services through an Indian care provider, membership in a health care sharing ministry, being incarcerated, not being lawfully present in the U.S., or a resident of a state that didn't expand Medicaid (and your household income is less than 138% of the federal poverty line), you can claim your exemption when you fill out your federal tax return using the Express1040 software.

-If you're applying for an exemption based on: hardship as explained above, or membership in a religious sect whose members object to insurance, you must fill out an exemption application to the Health Care Marketplace and get a Marketplace exemption certificate to enter on your tax return.
+If you're applying for an exemption based on: membership in a religious sect whose members object to insurance, ineligible for Medicaid because your state didn't expand Medicaid, or were enrolled in certain Medicaid programs that aren't considered minimum essential coverage, you must fill out an exemption application to the Health Care Marketplace and get a Marketplace exemption certificate to enter on your tax return.

 Form to apply for a hardship exemption